insidewhy/cc.gamer/README.md

 cc.gamer uses [cc.extend](http://github.com/nuisanceofcats/cc.extend) to structure its classes.
 This provides an API similar to [ImpactJS' class system](http://impactjs.com/) but written in coffeescript and without support for singletons.

-cc.gamer games use an instance of the Resources class from which to load resources instead of using singletons. cc.gamer also relies much less on global data with most game state being a member of the main game class.
-Object references are used to pass references to game state around.

 ## first game with cc.gamer

+cc.gamer games use an instance of the Resources class to load sprites, sound and...

-TODO
+TODO describe cc.Resources

 # status
 * Module system: done